Progestogen-only oral contraceptive pill

 Cerazette

-If you are taking Cerazette, a 'missed' dose is when more than 12 hours have passed since the regular dosing time.
+If you're taking Cerazette, a 'missed' dose is when more than 12 hours have passed since the regular dosing time.

-• If you forget to take your pill, take it as soon as you remember and take the next pill at the normal time (even if this means you take 2 pills within the same day).
+• If you forget to take your pill on time, take it as soon as you remember and take the next pill at the normal time (even if this means you take 2 pills within the same day).

 • If you are more than 12 hours late in taking it then your protection immediately fails.
-Take your pill as soon as you remember and continue taking your pill each day, but you will also need to use extra contraception (such as condoms) or avoid sex for the next 7 days, until Cerazette becomes effective again.
+Take your pill as soon as you remember. and continue taking your pill each day.
+However, you will also need to use extra contraception (such as condoms) or avoid sex for the next 2 days, until Cerazette becomes effective again.

 If you are unsure about what to do if you have missed one or more pills, contact your doctor, nurse, pharmacist or call Healthline 0800 611 116 for advice.

-Vomiting (being sick) and ongoing, diarrhoea (runny poo) can interfere with the effectiveness of the POP.
-The advice on what to do depends on the brand you are taking.
+Vomiting (being sick) and ongoing, diarrhoea (runny poo) from illness or laxatives can interfere with the effectiveness of the POP.
+The advice on what to do depends on the brand you're taking.

 Microlut and Noriday